 Crack down on greedy companies that snap up residential homes and then rent them.
-I will introduce legislation that imposes restrictions on deep-pocketed companies such as Blackstone that outbid working families for hundreds of residential homes with all-cash payments and then rent them out at a fat profit, depriving hardworking Bay Area families of the dream of homeownership.
+I will support policies that impose restrictions on deep-pocketed companies such as Blackstone that outbid working families for hundreds of residential homes with all-cash payments and then rent them out at a fat profit, depriving hardworking Bay Area families of the dream of homeownership.

 More ADUs.
 Alameda County recently launched a pilot program to make it easier to build accessory dwelling units (ADUs) on single-family properties.
 This is a step in the right direction.
-I will support legislation to incentivize the installation of Accessory Dwelling Units (ADUs) to increase the available supply of housing.
-I will also reduce unnecessary regulations on their construction and constitution.
+I will support policies that incentivize the installation of Accessory Dwelling Units (ADUs) to increase the available supply of housing.
+I will also support policies that reduce unnecessary regulations on their construction and constitution.

 More community bridge housing (tiny homes).
 These structures can be constructed cheaply and speedily as transitional housing for individuals who need a roof over their head.
 They are not meant to be a permanent solution, but they are a sturdy bridge from homelessness to housed.

 Remove artificial barriers to housing construction.
-I will enable local elected officials to judiciously cut through the thicket of government regulations that unnecessarily restrict the speedy construction of new housing.
+I will support policies that enable local elected officials to judiciously cut through the thicket of government regulations that unnecessarily restrict the speedy construction of new housing.
 The California Environmental Quality Act (CEQA) was intended to balance the societal benefit of construction projects with their environmental impact.
 However, it has been commandeered by special interest groups to artificially restrict the supply of housing.
-My plan will provide wavers for CEQA approval to expedite shovels in the ground.
+I support waivers for CEQA approval to expedite shovels in the ground.